sigmorphon/2021Task0/README.md

 The task will be evaluated in the following manner.
 Having trained a model on the training data, the participants are asked to provide model scores for each inflection of the novel word.
 For instance, if the model is probabilistic (which is not a requirement!), the participants could provide the negative log-probability of each inflection under their model.
 To use the example given above, the particpants could provide -log(finked | fink, V;V.PTCP;PRS), -log(fank | fink, V;V.PTCP;PRS) and  -log(funk | fink, V;V.PTCP;PRS).
 For each wug lemma, e.g. "fink", a micro-correlation is computed using ([Spearman's ρ](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient)) between the human judgements and the provided model scores.
 Then, a macro-average is computed by arithmetically averaging the micro-correlations.
 Systems will be ranked by the final macro-average.

-The organizers will release and evaluation script for system evaluation along with the development data, which is the first data release that has human c.
+The organizers will release and evaluation script for system evaluation along with the development data, which is the first data release where there are human judgements in the TSV.

 ### Organizers